Whether you have a day in Lisbon, Portugal, or a month, Lisbon is one of those cities that is simply relaxing to visit.

 Enjoy the sunset over Lisbon from a sailboat on the Tagus River.

-Closing out your one day in Lisbon with a sailboat ride on the Tagus River serves several purposes.
+If you still have some exploring left in you, though, closing out your one day in Lisbon with a sailboat cruise on the Tagus River serves several purposes.

 Book your sunset cruise on the Tagus River today!

-For this one day Lisbon itinerary, we recommend staying either within Alfama (for the best atmosphere) or near Praça do Comércio (for easy access in and out of the city), depending on your preference.
+For this one day Lisbon itinerary, we recommend staying either within Alfama (for great atmosphere), or Baixa (for easy access in and out of the city), depending on your preference.

-Check rates & book your stay at Torel Palace!
+Check rates & book your stay in Lisbon today!

-If you have more than one day in Lisbon, you definitely won’t run out of things to do!
+If you have more than one day in Lisbon, you definitely won’t run out of things to do (and our 3 day Lisbon itinerary can help you narrow down your options).

-Consider paying a visit to Belém, where you’ll find the famous Belém Tower, Monument to the Discoveries, a beautiful promenade to stroll along the Tagus River, and the famous Jerónimos Monastery.
+First things first, consider paying a visit to Belém, where you’ll find the famous Belém Tower, Monument to the Discoveries, a beautiful promenade to stroll along the Tagus River, and the famous Jerónimos Monastery (but be sure to get your ticket in advance as the lines can be extremely long).

 Museum buffs will love the National Tile Museum, which is dedicated to Portugal’s beautiful and distinct tilework.